 Systematic Investing Aims to Win More By Losing Less

 Many financial advisors are familiar with the “periodic table” of asset class performance like the image below, which is a popular tool for illustrating the importance of diversification to clients.

 Borrowing from chemistry, it shows calendar years from left to right, with individual asset classes lined up under each year in descending order of their performance.
 The main point is to show that any asset class can vary widely from one year to the next, going from a top performer to one of the worst.
 Thus, it makes a case for portfolio diversification.

 To help financial advisors visualize the impact of asset class and time diversification, Blueprint Investment Partners has taken the “periodic table” concept a step further by adding:

 - A buy-and-hold diversified portfolio to show the impact of asset class diversification

 - A trend-followed diversified portfolio to illustrate the effect of asset class diversification and time diversification

 Financial advisors can download and review the Blueprint periodic table for themselves.

-I think 2020, 2021, and so far in 2022 present near-perfect examples of why this is important.
-If you chase returns, or try to buy stocks when they are supposedly on sale, you may actually find yourself catching a falling knife.
-The alternative is an approach that offers a consistent, steady process – as well as a more consistent, steady result.
+I think 2020, 2021, and so far in 2022 present excellent examples of why this is important.
+I believe if you chase returns, or try to buy stocks when they are supposedly on sale, you may actually find yourself catching a falling knife.
+The alternative is an approach that can offer a consistent, steady process – as well as a more consistent, steady result.
 It isn’t married to any one asset class or factor, but it is unwaveringly rooted in a philosophy of being systematic as a means of adapting to whatever sets of facts dominate the market.